yuly-sanchez/introsde-2015-assignment-2/README.md

  ant execute.client
 ```
 This target calls the following targets defined in the build file:
-* `execute.client.myServer.xml` send all requests to my server with the body in XML format and accept response in XML.
+* `execute.client.myServer.xml` send all requests to my server with the body in XML format.
 This generate the ouput saved into [client-server-xml.log](https://github.com/yuly-sanchez/introsde-2015-assignment-2/blob/master/client-server-xml.log) file.
-* `execute.client.myServer.json` send all requests to my server with the body in JSON format and accept response in JSON.
+* `execute.client.myServer.json` send all requests to my server with the body in JSON format.
 This generate the ouput saved into [client-server-json.log](https://github.com/yuly-sanchez/introsde-2015-assignment-2/blob/master/client-server-json.log) file.

 ## Services through a REST APIs